 2. Improved contact management

 Every call, email, meeting, and touchpoint with your contacts can be tracked - automatically.
 No longer do CRMs require this to be done manually.
-Modern connected CRMs are connected to your Gmail and Outlook inboxes and calendars.
+Customer Relationship Managment with connected CRMs is super efficient and easily connects to your Gmail and Outlook inboxes and calendars.

 3. Increased customer satisfaction and retention

 Your easiest customers to convert are your current customers.
 Acquiring new customers is expensive, and when you really know your customer (through constant communication), you are less likely to lose them.

 4. Personalised customer interactions

 Most modern CRMs come with lead tracking capabilities, so you know what pages of your website have been visited or emails opened.
 Using this information allows you to reach out with relevant information individually tailored to your customer or prospect.

 Easily automate and track regular administrative tasks like follow-up emails, and ‘catch-up’ meetings.
 Build reports on customers that are falling through the cracks.
 High-revenue customers, that account managers are not giving proper attention to.
 Identify low revenue high, effort clients.

 Detailed analytics start to reveal star sales staff, client industries or geographies, and allow you to know where to focus your efforts.